auspicious3000/SpeechSplit/README.md

 This repository provides a PyTorch implementation of [SpeechSplit](https://arxiv.org/abs/2004.11284), which enables more detailed speaking style conversion by disentangling speech into content, timbre, rhythm and pitch.

-To ensure respect for privacy rights and responsible use of our code, we are only releasing a portion of our code for demonstration purposes only.
-If you are interested in training, please send an email to auspicious3000@gmail.com with name, affiliation and a description of how the code will be used for your research.

 This is a short video that explains the main concepts of our work.
 If you find this work useful and use it in your research, please consider citing our paper.

 [![SpeechSplit](./assets/cover.png)](https://youtu.be/sIlQ3GcslD8)